Holiday Roast Turkey and All the Trimmings

 - 6 garlic cloves, smashed and peeled

 The day you are cooking the turkey, remove the turkey from the refrigerator.
 Place the bag of vegetables and thyme in the roasting pan.
 Place the turkey on top of the vegetables.
 Cut 3/4 cup of the herbed butter into slices and allow the remaining 1/4 cup to come to room temperature so it can be spread over the outside of the turkey.
 Put the slices under the skin.
 Put peeled onions halves and garlic cloves in the cavity of the turkey.
-Pour the neck juices in the pan.
+Add 2 cups of water to the pan.

 - 1 cup water